 When you’re a teacher, it’s important to make sure that your classroom is managed in a way that works for your students.
 They each have their own needs and abilities that affect their learning.
+This article is for teachers of neurodiverse students who are interested in learning some new classroom management strategies.

 Every classroom has neurodiverse students, as neurodiversity refers to having different neurocognitive abilities — essentially, one student’s brain works differently than another’s.
 However, neurodiversity usually includes people who have a neurodivergent condition.
 These are developmental disorders, such as autism spectrum disorder, dyslexia or ADHD.
-Approximately 17% of children in the U.S. between the ages of 3 and 17 have a developmental disability.
+According to the CDC, approximately 17% of children in the U.S. between the ages of 3 and 17 have a developmental disability.

 Many teachers have classes with students who have neurodivergent conditions.
 So it’s important to think about classroom management strategies that will encourage effective learning for students with any type of needs.